Stedi-Demos/bucket-notifications/README.md

 # Sending bucket notifications to a function

 A bucket can send a notification to a function running on Stedi every time it receives a file.
-The function will get a message as its first arguments with information about the file.
+The function will get a message as its first argument with information about the file.
 It’ll look something like this.

 ```javascript
 {